joeloudjinz/laravel-repository/README.md

 // for a model in app directory php artisan make:repository Post

-// for a model in Models directory php artisan make:repository Models/Post
+// for a model in Models folder php artisan make:repository Models/Post

-// for a model in Models directory in a subdirectory php artisan make:repository Models/Blog/Post
+// for a model in Models folder in a subdirectory php artisan make:repository Models/Blog/Post
 ```